kuasarx/Hypertool/Readme.md

 - If adding new HTMX/Hyperscript features, update the relevant setters and documentation.

 **To report bugs or request features:**
-- Open an issue on [GitHub](https://github.com/yourusername/html-element-generator/issues).
+- Open an issue on [GitHub](https://github.com/hypertool/html/issues). // Updated link

 ---